Key Considerations for EB-5 Due Diligence

 4. Legal and Compliance Review

 Securities Compliance: Ensure the project complies with U.S. securities laws.
-The
+The offering documents should be reviewed by a qualified attorney to confirm compliance.

-from USCIS and that it meets the criteria for EB-5 investments.
+Immigration Compliance: Confirm that the project has all necessary approvals from USCIS and that it meets the criteria for EB-5 investments.

-Dispute Resolution Mechanism: Review the mechanisms in place for resolving
+Dispute Resolution Mechanism: Review the mechanisms in place for resolving disputes, ensuring they are fair and favorable to investors.

 5. Risk Mitigation Strategies